 At the end of my very first week working for Blue Marble Geographics, the company had a small party.
 This gathering was to celebrate the successful release of our latest application for a mobile device, Global Mapper Mobile.
 As an active, outdoors-oriented person, I could immediately envision how useful an app like Global Mapper Mobile would be; mapping new running routes, hiking, hunting, camping, and of course, backpacking.

 On my first trip into the back country six years ago with my wife (then girlfriend), I decided to make our trail maps, as we would be heading into the wilderness.
 As a GIS student and enthusiast, I was confident I could take what scant data I could find available from others’ trips into the Sage Creek Wilderness of Badlands National Park and make a decent reference map for our trip.
 While the trip was a phenomenally enjoyable success, I will say we could have saved a few miles with a better map.
-This memory was fresh in my mind as we planned part of our honeymoon — backpacking the Summit Area of Haleakalā National Park.
+This memory was fresh in my mind as we planned part of our honeymoon — backpacking the Summit Area of Haleakalā National Park in Maui County, Hawaii.
 However this time, after earning a MSc. in GIS, gaining experience working in the GIS industry, and most importantly, having Global Mapper Mobile, I was prepared!

 The Goal: A Custom Reference Map